AguaClara/Textbook/Clarification/Clarifier_Design.rst

 What are the failure modes for this system?
 For one, we need to ensure that the jet of water exiting the diffuser is able to maintain its upward direction after the jet reverser.
 The jet is influenced by the flows that are coming down the sloped sides of the tank.
 Thus, the jet must have enough momentum to remain upwards even with the momentum from other flows downwards.
 We can control the momentum of the jet by controlling the cross-sectional area of the diffuser slot.
 A smaller cross-sectional area will increase the velocity of the jet but the mass is the same because the flow rate for the plant is the same, thus increasing the momentum.

 `Garland, 2016 <https://doi.org/10.1089/ees.2015.0314>`_ showed that the jet was unable to resuspend the flocs when the jet velocity was 57 mm/s and was successful for all velocities greater than 75 mm/s.
 The momentum of the floc density current will increase with the concentration of flocs in the primary filter which is in turn a function of the density and size of the core particles.
 The primary filter floc concentration will decrease at lower temperatures and thus failure of the jet reverser will occur at high temperatures.
 Given that Dr. Garland did the research at room temperature using a kaolin suspension it is likely that the 75 mm/s guidelines is sufficiently conservative for all designs that have a 1 mm/s upflow velocity.
-The jet reverser will fail at some point as the flow rate through the sedimentation tank is decreased.
-The solution for that case would be to take a fraction of the sedimentation tanks off line to maintain a higher jet velocity.
+The jet reverser will fail at some point as the flow rate through the clarifier is decreased.
+The solution for that case would be to take a fraction of the clarifiers off line to maintain a higher jet velocity.

 .. _figure_jet_angle: